dsdeiz/headless-drupal/OUTLINE.md

 ## Using GET Operations for Entities to Retrieve Data

+### REST Configuration

+You will need to have the configuration for REST module as well.
+See `core/modules/rest/config/rest.settings.yml` for some basic configurations.
+You can also use `restui` contrib module to set these configurations.

+### Permission Configurations

 To allow GET Operations for entities in order to retrieve data, you will need to set the necessary permissions:

 * Access GET on Content Resource
 * View published content

-You will need to have the configuration for REST module as well.
-See `core/modules/rest/config/rest.settings.yml` for some basic configurations.
-You can also use `restui` contrib module to set these configurations.
+### Testing

 For testing, you can use cURL or some other HTTP client.
 Example for cURL to get the JSON representation: